 Missouri police officer shot while transporting prisoner

-TRENTON, Mo. – The Missouri Highway Patrol says a 24-year-old police officer is recovering after being shot while transporting a prisoner.
+TRENTON, Mo.
+(AP) – The Missouri Highway Patrol says a 24-year-old police officer is recovering after being shot by a prisoner during a struggle inside a police vehicle.

 Griffin was shot in the hand during the struggle.